lucastelesx/lucastelesx/README.md

 ###

-<p align="left">Master Yoda of CSS, Currently working as a Front-end Developer and learning Javascript and Vue.</p>
+<p align="left">Master Yoda of CSS, Currently working as a Front-end Developer learning Javascript and Vue.</p>

 ###